ASI-PJATK/MyLovelyProject/README.md

 - create the conda environment with required dependencies `conda env create -f environment.yml`
 - activate virtual env `conda activate my_project_env`
 - custom package can be installed via `pip install lovely-pancake`
+- for easier building and runing of docker container`pip install kedro docker`
 - hosing.csv file stored in Azure Blob Storage.
 Use `dvc pull` to get it (sas token will get disabled on 01/04/2024)
 - execute the pipeline `kedro run`
 Take a look at the [Kedro documentation](https://docs.kedro.org) to get started.